irrdnet/irrd/docs/admins/status_page.rst

 HTTP status page
 ================

-A status page is available through a small HTTP server in IRRd.
+A status page is available through on the HTTP server in IRRd.
-This page is only accessible to IPs :doc:`configured </admins/configuration>` in the access list set in the ``server.http.access_list`` setting.
+This page is only accessible to IPs :doc:`configured </admins/configuration>` in the access list set in the ``server.http.status_access_list`` setting.

-The only valid URL on the status page is ``/v1/status``.
+The URL of the status page is: ``/v1/status/``.

 Statistics overview
 -------------------